 As you work through the booklet or computer survey, you may have to stop at sections and put up your hand to flag down a researcher who will bring you the next sample to taste.
 In between each product tasting, you will be advised to eat a saltine cracker, or rinse your mouth out with water2 to help clean your pallet and help you prepare you for the next tasting.

 There are usually multiple samplings to taste and you will often be asked to state preferences and make comparisons between products.

-The testers then accumulate all the data.
+When the taste test is finished, the testers then accumulate all the data.
 They start with data collected from the initial qualification survey and combine it with the actual taste-testing results.
 This gives them a general idea of how their product will do in the marketplace.

-The more testers opinions they have available, the better and more detailed their results will be.
+The more tester’s opinions they have available, the better and more detailed their results will be.
 However, as it can be very expensive to conduct taste tests, researchers try to find a sweet spot between having enough testers to fulfill their sample size so that their data is as accurate as possible, while not having more testers than required.

 Getting paid for taste tests

 After participants have completed their tests, they are typically paid by receiving an unmarked envelope with cash inside before exiting the facility.
 Taste testing can take anywhere from 20 minutes to an hour with pay ranging from $20-$100, depending on the product and qualification criteria.